-So you’re probably thinking it’s going to be a whack ... you might be surprised, we build most weekends bespoke to suit client needs (and that includes your budget.
+There's no faking it, London can be expensive.
+But it doesn't have to be.
+At StagWeb we build most weekends bespoke to suit client needs and that includes your budget.
 So however much you have in the kitty there is a London stag weekend for you.
 Or you can pick one of our ready-made packages, predesigned with big laughs and stag-sized challenges.
-What’s the catch?
-There isn’t one, StagWeb was originally based in London and we’re well connected with very strong links, plus we’ve been managing London stag weekends since 2002.
+What's the catch?
+There isn't one, StagWeb was originally based in London and we've been managing London stag weekends since 2002.
 Have a look at our packages.
 What you've got to allow for on any stag is the entertainment budget, drinks, clubs, taxis, etc - that's where the costs add up and why building a smart itinerary with the right venues and getting a lot sorted in advance really pays off.
-It’s easier as a group and much easier still if you know what you’re doing and where you’re going, gentlemen in the case of the Capital – it definitely pays to be prepared.
+It's easier as a group and much easier still if you know what you're doing and where you're going, gentlemen, in the case of the capital, it definitely pays to be prepared.